Drop off and collection of Children

 - Inclusion in activities with the kindergarten children

 - Classroom and playground visits during term 4

-For more information about this topic visit the DET website the DET website (www.det.act.gov.au) and follow the links to handy tips for starting school.
+For more information about this topic visit the Education Directorate website https://www.education.act.gov.au/public-school-life/enrolling-in-a-public-school and follow the links to handy tips for starting school.